 Is CCSB allowing employees to change plans, including to downgrade off anniversary?

 Will Health Net be flexible on new business submission requirements (proof of business, payroll, etc.)?

-Yes, Health Net will provide an extension for new group business through March 31, 2021.
+Yes, Health Net will provide an extension for new group business through the end of the public health emergency.

 Is Health Net offering any leniency on premium payments?